webqit/webflo/README.md

   }
   ```

 + **Case 2: From within an embedded script**.
-If you embedded a script on your HTML page, you would have access to the same `document.state.page` data.
+If you embedded a script on your HTML page, you could access the `document.state.page` data as you'd expected.

   ```html
   <!--